 Types of data in a table

-- Can store primary data (structured or tabular data) such as phenotypic or demographic data or personal health records
+- Primary data (structured or tabular data) such as phenotypic or demographic data or personal health records

-- Can reference URIs (metadata) for large input data files in external or workspace cloud storage.
+- URIs (metadata) for large input data files in external or workspace cloud storage.
 Note that a workspace table can reference primary data files stored in external cloud storage or data repositories for analysis.

-Where's the data?
+Summary: Where's the data?
 In Terra, "importing" data is a bit of a misnomer.
-When you "import" data from an existing repository, you are importing links to the data in the cloud, not the actual data.
+When you "import" data from an existing repository, you import links to the data in the cloud, not the actual data.

 Understanding data storage options in Terra